jidn/python-Makefile/README.md

  * PROJECT := MyProject
  * PACKAGE := myproject/  or myproject.py
- * REQUIREMENTS := The file with required packages.
+ * REQUIRE_TXT := The file with required packages.
 Defaults to requirements.txt
  * TESTDIR := Default is current directory 'tests'
- * TESTREQUIREMENTS := Required packages needed to run tests.
-Defaults to TESTDIR/REQUIREMENTS.
-If you use a path in REQUIREMENTS, the you should remove the REQUIREMENTS as part of this definition and just enter the file name.
+ * TESTREQ_TXT := Required packages needed to run tests.
+Defaults to TESTDIR/requirements.
  * PYTHON_VERSION := The version of python interpreter to use.
 Defaults to the current `python` interpretor.
 When you give is appended to 'python'.
    Use '2' for `python2`, '2.7' for `python2.7` or '3.4' for `python3.4`.